caseymajewski/326-Final-Project/README.md

 # A program that tracks daily water intake and produces a terrapin-themed terrarium visual based on water goals achieved.

-Our project is a  water intake tracker that encourages users to reach their average daily water intake through fun animations and visuals.
-The main animation is a terrapin in a terrarium that gradually fills up with water starting from the bottom of the tank, per every glass the user drinks in a day.
-The goal for the user is to create a terrarium that is entirely full of water and the terrapin can easily swim around in it.
-If our user drinks additional water after achieving their daily water intake, than other fun water-based plants an animals will pop up for their enjoyment.
-These visuals were created using the pygame module.
+Our project is a  water intake tracker that encourages users to reach their average daily water intake through fun screens and visuals.
+The main visual is a terrapin in a terrarium that gradually gets more elaborate with added details for Testudo, per every glass the user drinks in a day.
+The goal for the user is to create a terrarium that is the ideal place for a terrapin to be :D. These visuals were created using the tkinter module.